patman007/patrickmason/01_midterm/q2-css/question.md

 ### div p This means all p elements are inside div elements are selected.
 ### div, p This means all p elements and all div elements are selected.
 ### div > p This means all p elements where the parent is a div element are selected.
-### div ~ p This means all p elements that are preceded by a p element are selected
+### div ~ p This means all p elements that are preceded by a div element are selected